-James Baumann is the Chief Operating Officer and Director of Client Services for Goodwill Communications.
+James Baumann is the Chief Executive Officer for Goodwill Communications.
 James has over 25 years of experience in account management, media, public service, and non-profit client side roles.

 Barbara Nitschke, who has been with the firm for over 20 years, is the engineer who makes the trains run on time.
 Her official title is V.P.
 Administration and Evaluation.
 But in reality, she is involved in all client projects, from vendor coordination, to managing the entire campaign evaluation process.